 In order to improve the security of our IT systems we may use IT monitoring services including monitoring services provided by one or more third parties.
-If you provide information to SSC in electronic form you agree that the information can be monitored for IT security purposes by SSC and by any third parties engaged by SSC.
+If you provide information to the Commission in electronic form you agree that the information can be monitored for IT security purposes by the Commission and by any third parties engaged by the Commission.

 The Privacy Officer